-- 1) Subsequent to our initial public offering in May 2017, our redeemable convertible preferred stock was converted to common stock and no further accretion has been recorded. - (2) See Note 9 to our financial statements appearing elsewhere in this prospectus for further details on the calculation of basic and diluted net loss per share. - (3) The as adjusted balance sheet data give effect to the sale of 3,400,000 shares of common stock by us in this offering, based on a public offering price of \$29.50 per share after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (4) We define working capital as current assets less current liabilities.
+1) Subsequent to our initial public offering in May 2017, our redeemable convertible preferred stock was converted to common stock and no further accretion has been recorded.

+(2) See Note 9 to our financial statements appearing elsewhere in this prospectus for further details on the calculation of basic and diluted net loss per share.

+(3) The as adjusted balance sheet data give effect to the sale of 3,000,000 shares of common stock by us in this offering, based on an assumed public offering price of \$25.10 per share, the last reported sale price of our common stock on The Nasdaq Global Select Market on March 2, 2018, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.